jeanleecole/archive/pages/Projects/metzerott_formatted.md

 The man of knowledge inspected it closely, and care fully studied every motion.
 Then he thoughtfully stroked his beard, which was long and luxuriant (perhaps from excess of knowledge) to the point of aggressiveness.

 "Yes," he said slowly."Yes, yes.
-Seems pretty clever: ingenious, too; works all right; labor-saving, no doubt of <p class="pagenum">Begin page 55</p>that.
+Seems pretty clever: ingenious, too; works all right; labor-saving, no doubt of <hr><p class="pagenum">Page 55</p>that.
 Might be a very good thing; but I'm afraid, Mr. Rolf, I'm afraid there's no money in it.
 In fact," for you see the man of knowledge had had other interviews with inventors, and he knew that things must be broken to them gently, "in fact, there's a what-you-call-em already in the office, enough like yours to be its own brother."

 "Impossible!
 I never heard of it!" stammered the inventor.